MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/taxonomy-tagging-setup.md

 ## Manage sites

-Manage which SharePoint sites users can use taxonomy tagging to process files.
+Manage which SharePoint sites users can use for taxonomy tagging.

 1. In the Microsoft 365 admin center, select <a href="https://go.microsoft.com/fwlink/p/?linkid=2171997" target="_blank">**Setup**</a>, and then select **Use content AI with Microsoft Syntex**.